7 Myths About Death Valley

 Some folks, like the pioneers in wagon trains, arrived here accidentally and suffered great tragedy.
 But miners and prospectors came to the valley in search of treasure, while plenty of desert rats appreciated the solitude that the area provided.

-Indeed, eccentrics just seem to come to come with the territory, none more so than Walter (Death Valley Scotty) Scott.
-He was the Wild West showman (and likely con man) who built Scotty’s Castle, the famous Mission Revival landmark in the northern part of the park that’s now being renovated following devastating flash floods in October 2015.
+Indeed, eccentrics just seem to come with the territory, none more so than Walter (Death Valley Scotty) Scott.
+He was the Wild West showman (and likely con man) who built Scotty’s Castle, the famous Mission Revival landmark in the northern part of the park that has been recently renovated following devastating flash floods in October 2015.

 Written by: Matt Jaffe